ywatanabe1989/ELMO/README.md

 ```

 ## Introduction
-Semacs, written in Elisp within Apptainer container, offers unique advantages:
+Semacs is written in Elisp, run on Emacs, powered by LLMs, and containerized by Apptainer.
+The choice of Emacs is well-founded bacause of:

-- Full CUI environment with GUI support (= backend + frontend)
+- Built-in CUI/GUI functionality (= backend + frontend)
-- Seamless user interaction
-- Emacs ecosystem and customization:
-  - Any computer language, Text editing, Filer, Image viewer, Web viewer, Email server, and more
-- Permission control via Apptainer
+- Full control via CUI, and thus naturally connected with LLMs
+- Extensive ecosystems: developers and tools
+- Mature programming interfaces

-Here, we revive Emacs - born in MIT's AI Lab in the 1970s - as a modern platform for AI agents.
+Here, we revive Emacs — born in MIT's AI Lab in the 1970s — as an ideal platform for AI agents.

 NOW, THIS REPOSITORY IS UNDER DEVELOPMENT